s-amberg/cpla/week 2/README.md

 }
 ```

-Take your solution of the `readln` exercise, or use the exercise project on github (Ex02_03_FoldRead) and simplify the `doread` function with a fold expression.
+Take your solution of the `readln` exercise, or you can take the template we have prepared for you [here](week 2/exercise templates/template_03_FoldRead) and simplify the `doread` function with a fold expression.
 Do you still need the base case?

 **Note:** Cevelop also does not understand the Syntax of fold expressions yet.
 However, your compiler should be able to cope with them.